tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 Shared Delusions - In order for teams to function effectively they need a shared mental model of how the world works for their industry/niche.

-This mental model helps the team act quickly by working from a shared cheatsheet of understanding.
+This mental model helps the team act quickly by working from a shared cheat-sheet of understanding.
 It saves having to make every decision from first principles.
 I like to call this mental model a "shared delusion".

 Why a shared delusion?
 Because it's useful to recognize that any mental model of how the world works is an incomplete model.
-The idea of a shared delusion is that we're understanding head first that we're lying to ourselves about certain things to make it easier for us to make decisions or rationalize our behaviour.
+The idea of a shared delusion is that we're understanding head first that we're lying to ourselves about certain things to make it easier for us to make decisions or rationalize our behavior.

-The problem is that many mental models (i.e. shared delusions) about the world are built implicitly and not explicitly so that it becomes hard to tell which piece of the mental model is a useful simplification and which piece of the mental model is an oversimplification (or a flawed assumption).
+The problem is that many mental models (i.e. shared delusions) about the world are built implicitly and not explicitly so that **it becomes hard to tell which piece of the mental model is a useful simplification and which piece of the mental model is an oversimplification** (or a flawed assumption).

 So let's call the mental model what it is - a delusion - and try and understand how we look at the mental model directly to better understand it's limitations and flaws.